Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Methodology

 \section{Methodology}

-In this section, we first demonstrate preliminary knowledges of the unsupervised depth estimation.
-Next, we make use of the plane-sweep stereo to construct a multi-view cost volume.
-Then, we propose three key innovations that allow a multi-frame monocular depth estimation model to display its real strengths in endoscopic scenes including learnable patchmatch module, cross-teaching and self-teaching paradigms.
-Finally, we introduce the overall architecture and loss.
+In this section, we first demonstrate preliminary knowledge of unsupervised depth estimation.
+Next, we construct a cost volume to utilize inputs from multiple views.
+Then, we introduce learnable patchmatch, cross-teaching and self-teaching to overcome the challenges encountered by an unsupervised multi-frame monocular model in endoscopic scenes.
+Finally, we present overall architecture and loss.